 By working on sales deals and developing software partnership she learnt about the many ways advancing software and building technology communities can achieve innovation and affective delivery.

 She looks forward to promoting Codurance’s brand within the new innovative tech world which is forming in Manchester, and helping customers reach their goals.

 Outside of work she enjoys spending time with her friends and family, particularly if that means she gets to spend time in the kitchen trying out a new recipe.
 She also loves art exhibitions and films.

-He's always looking to learn something new, improving and sharing insights.
-In his free time he likes to do DIY, psychology, cooking and hiking.
+He's always looking to learn something new, looking for new insights in any subject to help teams to improve the value given to organizations.
+In his free time he likes to do DIY, learning new matters in tech, reading psychology, cooking and hiking.

 Matthew has a Bsc in Computer Science and has been coding since he was 17.
 He has created software within a variety of industries including finance, e-commerce and digital.
 Primary specialisms include backend web technologies, and has mainly worked with .NET Core, .NET and NodeJs.

 He believes in customer collaboration, working together to solve problems and deliver value.
 He also has a strong emphasis on metrics and measuring the success of a product.

 In his spare time Matthew likes to bake (mainly breads and cakes), enjoys reading and loves all things Lego.